vecful/mexc-futures-api/README.md

 # MEXC Futures API (Bypassed)

+This API is for making requests that have been marked as `Under maintenance` in MEXC API docs. (example [here](https://mexcdevelop.github.io/apidocs/contract_v1_en/#order-under-maintenance))

 ## Overview
 The **MEXC Contract API** allows you to access and manage various aspects of the MEXC Futures trading platform programmatically.
 The API provides access to functionalities such as managing assets, orders, positions, and account settings.

 This document details all available endpoints.
 Those that are marked `Under maintenance` have been **bypassed**, which means they are available to use without any restrictions.

-*Code is currently only available in Typescript and Python.
+*Code is currently only available in Typescript, Python and as Postman collection (more [here](#postman-collection)).
 Python version is fully typed.
 Other languages available upon request.*

 ### To get access or if you have any questions, contact at: